Katrina Armstrong: University of Pennsylvania

-Armstrong speaking at the National Human Genome Research Institute in 2015.

 Armstrong joined the Division of General Internal Medicine at the Perelman School of Medicine at the University of Pennsylvania (UPenn) in 1996 as a Physician-Scientist Fellow before accepting a professorship position in 1998 following her master's degree.
 At the turn of the century, she received a UPenn University Research Foundation Award to fund her projects Identifying and Reaching Populations at Risk: The Paradox of Cancer Control and Housestaff Depression and Career Choices.
 As an assistant professor of medicine and epidemiology in the Division of General Internal Medicine at UPenn, Armstrong co-developed and directed the first and second-year medical course "Clinical Decision Making."
 In recognition of her teaching, she received the 2003 Leonard Berwick Award, awarded to "a member of the medical faculty who in his or her teaching most effectively fuses basic science and clinical medicine."

 On September 7, 2004, Armstrong was appointed the Director of Research at the Leonard Davis Institute of Health Economics.
 In this role, she also was director of UPenn's FOCUS on Health & Leadership Program Research Programs, which received the 2004 Association of American Medical Colleges Women in Medicine Leadership Development Award.
 While continuing her research into cancer control, genetic testing for cancer susceptibility, and racial disparities in cancer outcomes, she earned the Samuel Martin Health Evaluation Sciences Research Award for "her research program that seeks to elucidate the complex relationships among the social environment, health care use, and health outcomes."
 In 2006, Armstrong was elected to the American Society for Clinical Investigation for her records of scholarly achievement in biomedical research.

 As an associate professor of Medicine, Obstetrics and Gynecology, and Biostatistics and Epidemiology, Armstrong was appointed Chief of the Division of General Internal Medicine at the Penn School of Medicine in 2008.
 In this role, she co-led a longitudinal observational study with Robert Hornik to explore whether patient-clinician information exchange is associated with differences in cancer patient health behaviors, health care utilization and health outcomes.
 By 2011, Armstrong and Mitchell Schnall received a five-year, $7.5 million grant from the National Cancer Institute to create the Penn Center for Innovation in Personalized Breast Cancer Screening.

 In 2017, Armstrong received UPenn's Pioneer Award for her "achievements and rise to some of the highest health care posts in government and academic medicine."